decentralized-identity/org/work-item-lifecycle.md

 unambiguously define and specify distinct protocols, data models, and/or functional software modules.

+Specifications may also be versioned updates of previously published specifications.

 ### Profile

 A work item that only describes and/or implements a *subset* of one or more